MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 As mentioned before Linux has a firewall built right into the kernel and it is configured using the `iptables` command.
 Since it is a utility for privileged users, you will need to elevate your privilege level using `sudo` prepended to the `iptables` command everytime.
 See code block below.
 This firewall can be set up in several modes like packet filtering, which is the default mode, network address translation, and many others such as mangle, where you can modify the packets as they pass through the firewall.
 We will focus on the IPv4 packet filtering function here.

-To view your current firewall settings, fire off this command in your Linux Server VM.
+To view your current firewall rules, fire off this command in your Linux Server VM.
 Enter your password if prompted.

 ```bash
 sudo iptables -nL